ohenley/hello_kernel/readme.md

-# Hello Kernel Linux Module in Ada
+# Hello Kernel, Linux Module in Ada
 The custom runtime (`rts-native-light`) is included in this repository.
 `Note: Does not produce the module.ko ATM`